Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 ------------------------------------------------------------------------

-## Tackling a suggested project
+## Tackling a suggested project {#tackling-a-suggested-project}

 Given a project description, you will try to solve the task.
 In order to practice real work flow life cycles, you will create your solution first in your own git branch and suggest it via a pull request on GitHub.
 This provides the project owner the possibility to review your solution and to give you feedback, which you can discuss within the pull request.
 Once all are happy with the solution it can be merged into the main branch of the course repository and thus be published.

 This workflow is described and summarized in